alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 ### Session

-Sessions allow to uniquely identify requests to the `AutocompleteService` and pay a one-time fee, independent of the number of characters entered.
+Sessions allow to uniquely identify requests to the `AutocompleteService` and pay a one-time fee, regardless of the number of characters entered.

 **Price:**